OmarAbed16/library-api/README.md

 - Ensure the database is set up before running the API.
 - Use Postman to test the endpoints with JWT authentication.
+- The API uses soft delete for authors and books, marking them as deleted (is_deleted = 1) instead of removing them permanently.